pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

  - $$C_{pm}$$ = specific heat of mixture (Btu/lbm-&deg;F)
  - $$F_c$$ = combination of Joule-Thomson and kinetic energy terms into a single correlation factor

 In Sagar, Doty and Schmidt (1991), a correlation is used to estimate the combined Joule-Thomson effect and kinetic energy contribution to the temperature profile.
-In Pyrus we can determine these values exactly as we can obtain the necessary variables from an equation of State.
+In Pyrus we can dispense with the correlation (which has a limited range of applicability) and determine these values exactly after obtaining the necessary variables from an equation of State.
 We calculate the correlation factor as:

 $$F_C = \mu\frac{dP}{dL} - \frac{v \cdot dv}{J \cdot g_c \cdot C_{pm}}$$